 A Dark Color Palette

 Though most Scandinavian spaces are light and airy, you can still make deeper colors like black or navy work.
-This lovely room from home_numberfifteen proves that black paint can look sophisticated and Scandi, as long as you maintain simple accessories and clean lines throughout the rest of the space.Continue to 13 of 15 below.
+This lovely room proves that black paint can look sophisticated and Scandi, as long as you maintain simple accessories and clean lines throughout the rest of the space.Continue to 13 of 15 below.

 13 of 15

 Though there is no direct translation for the Danish word "hygge," it embodies the idea of coziness and comfort and this couch couldn't be more in line with this Scandinavian theme.
 Add knits, woven fabrics, pillows and more to create a cozy space, but avoid going overboard and adding clutter.
 Balance is key.

 Though Scandinavian design is not the same as midcentury modern, they do share some common themes.
 This living room features clean lines and tapered legged furniture that work well with either design style.
 Both styles embrace the art of minimalism and design with intention in a way we love.

 Break the Rules

 The best thing about Scandi design is there are no rules.
 While there are some common themes, it's easy to use the basics of Scandinavian design and make it your own.
 This living room plays with color and textures a little more than some of our other Scandi spaces, but still embodies that feeling of modern simplicity.

 As far as design trends go, Scandinavian design is one of the easiest to get behind.
 What's not to love about a movement that embodies the feeling of comfort and warmth and strives to create calm in every space?
 Scandi design is a great inspiration for bringing a bit of simplicity and happiness to your own space.